 Note: Please see the Catalog for detailed course descriptions.
 Courses taken through the consortium of Universities will also apply to the program.

 - Minimum of three years of residency.

-- Teaching experience as a Teaching Fellow for at least 2 semesters
+- Teaching experience as a Teaching assistant for at least 2 semesters

 - Teaching pedagogy by completion of 5 workshops offered through the Center for New Designs in Learning and Scholarship.
 Completion of the Apprenticeship in Teaching Certification (AT program) is optional (requires 6 workshops and 4 tasks).

 - A passing grade on the Qualifying Examination taken during the first full year.

 - A passing grade on the Ph.D.
 Comprehensive Examination taken during the third full year.

 - Ph.D. thesis and defense with a departmental thesis seminar.